grow/satellite/README.md

-# Satellite - A remote production server for Grow-published sites.
+# Satellite - A remote server for Grow-launched sites.